-It should be verified that all necessary registration documentation is available in connection with the septic tank.
+It will be necessary to ensure appropriate registration documentation is available in respect of the septic tank.

 It is recommended that where repairs, defects or maintenance items have been identified, particularly categorised as a 2 or 3, interested parties make appropriate enquiries in order to satisfy themselves of potential costs and the extent of the works required prior to submitting a legal offer to purchase.